krodante/questionator/README.md

-# Questionator
+# Connecting a Remote Team with Phoenix LiveView

 ## Intro

-Even before Covid-Times, TRR's engineers have worked together remotely all over the world.
-I was once on a team where the PM and I were the only members who worked out of HQ, and we had to learn how to connect with each other while being so distant.
+Even before Covid-Times, TRR's engineers worked together remotely all over the world.
+I was once on a team where the Project Manager (PM) and I were the only members who worked out of HQ.
+We had to learn how to connect with each other in ways that didn't involve being in the same office together.

 One method that really worked for us was our "Weekly Question Day".
 Our PM found a list of classic icebreaker questions and would ask us one during standup each week.
 It added on maybe an extra 10 minutes to standup, but it was so worth the chance to get to know my teammates better.
 We'd learn about each other's crazy hobbies, or funniest childhood memories, or hypothetical zombie apocalypse preparedness - it really helped us connect and feel more empathy towards each other.